Home » What Is a Dogs Normal Temperature and When to Worry

 How to Accurately Measure Dogs Normal Temperature

-2. Gently restrain your dog in a calm position
+2. Have someone gently hold your dog still — ideally in a calm, standing position

-3. Insert thermometer approximately one inch into the rectum
+3. Gently insert the thermometer about one inch into the rectum

 Common Mistakes to Avoid